krut62134/TurbDDT_analysisScripts/README.md

 ### 1. Trajectory Generation

-First, create a new folder in the TORCH directory named `history`.
+First, create a new directory in the TORCH directory named `history`.
 Copy the `create_traj.py` script into this history directory.

+The particles files from your FLASH simulation consists the data from your constant mass Lagrangian tracer particles.
+These particles simplly tracks the evolution of temperature, density, pressure, and some other quentities like Y_e fraction, flame progress variabl, etc. It also has the location and velocity of the particle in the 3D Cartesian grid and the tags of each particle.
+The tag of the particle never change during the simulation.
+You can use it if you need to analyse individual particles.
 Before running the script, you must update it to match your simulation data:

-- Change the path of the particle file to point to your FLASH simulation's final particle file.
+- Change the path of the particle file to point to your FLASH simulation's **final particle file**.
-- Update the column indices for temperature, density, and particle tag to match your particle file structure.
+- Update the column indices for **temperature, density, and particle tag** to match your particle file structure.

-**Tip:** You can use the `test.py` script to check the structure of your particle file.
+**Tip:** You can use the `test.py` script to check the structure of your particle files and its contents.

 Once configured, run the script: